-- (13) Any agreement or arrangement between an Employer and an Employee to the extent that: - (a) the Employee's Core Benefits shall not be paid into a Qualifying Scheme; or - (b) the Employee shall be entitled to benefits less than the Core Benefits, shall be null and void and unenforceable, and an Employee's rights, remedies, claims or actions in respect thereof shall not be capable of waiver under Article 11(2)(b).
+- (13) Any agreement or arrangement between an Employer and an Employee to the extent that: - (a) the Employee's Core Benefits shall not be paid into a Qualifying Scheme; - (b) the Employee shall be entitled to benefits less than the Core Benefits; or - (c) it has the effect of reducing an Employee's Basic Wage by making regular Wage related payments to an Employee appear to be discretionary or non-regular in nature, or made with reference to the profits of the Employer or an Affiliate, shall be null and void and unenforceable, and an Employee's rights, remedies, claims or actions in respect thereof shall not be capable of waiver under Article 11(2)(b).

-- (14) An Employee who wishes to contribute any part of their Remuneration to a Qualifying Scheme shall inform their Employer in writing, and the Employer shall be permitted to deduct the agreed amount from the Employee's Remuneration to pay to the Qualifying Scheme on behalf of the Employee. - (15) Subject to Article 66(6), the risk in respect of any amounts paid by an Employer on behalf of an Employee to a Qualifying Scheme shall be that of the Employee. - (16) An Employee shall not have any recourse, claim or action against an Employer in respect of its choice of Qualifying Scheme to pay Core Benefits to, provided that the Employer takes reasonable steps at least once a year to ensure that such Qualifying Scheme continues to satisfy the requirements for a Certificate of Compliance. - (17) An Employer who contravenes Articles 66(7), (8), (10), (11) and (13) is liable to a fine as set out in Schedule 2.
-Subject to Article 66(11) and (12), an Employer shall be in contravention of Article 66(7) if Core Benefits in respect of any monthly period is not paid the Employer by the twenty first (21st) day of the next calendar month to a Qualifying Scheme on behalf of an Employee.

-(18) The provisions of this Article 66 shall not derogate from an Employee's right to approach the Court in respect of enforcing any right, remedy, claim or action it may have against an Employer for non-payment of any Gratuity Payment or Core Benefits.
+- (14) An Employee who wishes to contribute any part of their Remuneration to a Qualifying Scheme shall inform their Employer in writing, and the Employer shall be permitted to deduct the agreed amount from the Employee's Remuneration to pay to the Qualifying Scheme on behalf of the Employee. - (15) Subject to Article 66(6), the risk in respect of any amounts paid by an Employer on behalf of an Employee to a Qualifying Scheme shall be that of the Employee. - (16) An Employee shall not have any recourse, claim or action against an Employer in respect of its choice of Qualifying Scheme to pay Core Benefits to, provided that the Qualifying Scheme continues to hold a Certificate of Compliance. - (17) An Employer who contravenes Articles 66(7), (8), (10), (11) and (13) is liable to a fine as set out in Schedule 2.
+Subject to Article 66(11) and (12), an Employer shall be in contravention of Article 66(7) if Core Benefits in respect of any monthly period is not paid the Employer by the twenty first (21st) day of the next calendar month to a Qualifying Scheme on behalf of an Employee. - (18) The provisions of this Article 66 shall not derogate from an Employee's right to approach the Court in respect of enforcing any right, remedy, claim or action it may have against an Employer for non-payment of any Gratuity Payment or Core Benefits.